 To analyze how the parameters and states (collectively referred to as parameters) of a Simulink® model influence the design requirement on the model signals, you first generate samples of the parameters.
 You then define the cost function by creating a design requirement on the model signals, and evaluate the cost function for each sample.
 Finally, you analyze the relationship between the parameter variations and the cost function values.
 You can perform this analysis in the following ways:

 View a plot of the cost function evaluations against the parameter samples to identify trends.
 This method is informal and provides visual intuition about how the various parameters affect the cost function.

-In the Sensitivity Analysis tool, after the evaluation is complete,
+In the Sensitivity Analyzer, after the evaluation is complete, an evaluation result

-distribution of the evaluated cost function values.
-You can add a
+displays the probability distribution of the evaluated cost function values.
+You can

-best-fit line to the scatter subplots by right-clicking in the plot,
+add a best-fit line to the scatter subplots by right-clicking in the plot, and

 You can also plot a contour plot of the evaluated results.
-To learn more about these plots, see Interact with Plots in the Sensitivity Analysis Tool.
+To learn more about these plots, see Interact with Plots in the Sensitivity Analyzer.
 For an example, see Identify Key Parameters for Estimation (GUI).

 At the command line, you can use tools such as: